ghostnguyen/HttpClientFillerIssue/README.md

 }
 ```

+**Notes: HttpClientFiller don't support dupicated methods in interface inheritance.**

 In this example, the `IDerivedServiceA` interface will expose both the `GetResource` and `DeleteResource` APIs, while `IDerivedServiceB` will expose `GetResource` and `AddResource`.

-**Notes:** HttpClientFiller don't support dupicated methods in interface inheritance.

 This will cause compile error.